bhuvanbalasubramanian/bhuvaneswaran.com/content/blog/auto-mouse-mover-java-code/index.md

 ---
 title: Auto mouse mover Java code
 date: "2021-04-01T00:00:03.284Z"
-description: "Auto Mouse Mover/Jiggler Program for Desktop activity in Java"
+description: "Auto Mouse Mover or Jiggler program for desktop activity in java code"
 ---

 Auto Mouse Mover program allows mouse to move automatically without human interaction and keeps the computer without log off.
-One more advantage is it keeps the Skype or Microsoft Teams activity online(green) without inactivity status.
+This code will be usefull when we run any automation code in our desktop and system never goes to sleep mode.

 Save the below java program in a file and run it whenever necessary.
 No third party installation software needed.